osu-eesc/cms-docs/user-guide/docs/content-types/user-profile.md

   - **Links**: You can link to other websites with information about you, such as a LinkedIn account.
   - **Biography**: information about yourself and your work, including links or lists of publications.
   - **External profile link**: If you have a profile on another college website, you can link to it here.
 Visitors who click on you will go there directly.
-  - **Display email on profile**: Un-check if you don't want your email address displayed with your profile.
+  - **Display email on profile**: Uncheck if you don't want your email address displayed with your profile.
+The contact form will remain available on your profile page for people to email you.

 For changes to other information, please submit a [support request](https://osueesc.atlassian.net/servicedesk/customer/portal/2).